WajahatKanju/ArtMart/Readme.md

 ## Contributing

-This is a private app and contributions are not open to the public.
+Project is open for contribution

 ## License